List of Madam Secretary characters: Dmitri Petrov

 Originally a captain in the Russian Army, Dmitri Petrov (Chris Petrovski) is attending the National War College when his ethics professor, Henry McCord, recruits him on behalf of the Defense Intelligence Agency to become an American spy in exchange for getting his sick sister medical care in Stockholm, Sweden.

-During the Russian conflict with the Ukraine, Petrov serves on the staff of the General Vladimir Doroshevich, Russia's ranking officer, while spying for the Americans.
-As part of the peace negotiations, the United States agrees to give up the identity of their spy in the Russian Army in exchange for Russian withdrawal from the Ukraine theatre, leaving Petrov captured and imprisoned for treason and espionage by his native Russia.
+During the Russian conflict with the Ukraine, Petrov serves on the staff of General Vladimir Doroshevich, Russia's ranking officer, while spying for the Americans.
+As part of the peace negotiations, the United States agrees to give up the identity of their spy in the Russian Army in exchange for Russian withdrawal from the Ukraine theater, leaving Petrov captured and imprisoned for treason and espionage by his native Russia.
 Eventually, as a result of this betrayal, and after much agonizing on the realpolitik and ethics of the decision by Elizabeth and Henry McCord, at the end of the second season, Petrov is sent to America in a prisoner exchange and subsequently given a new identity in witness protection.

 During the fourth season, Petrov begins working for the Central Intelligence Agency as an analyst under Henry McCord, who is now the head of the Special Activities Division; Petrov also starts secretly dating Stevie McCord after a chance meeting.
-When Petrov's identity is compromised to Russian intelligence after a failed operation under Henry McCord's supervision and an assassination attempt ensues on Petrov, Petrov is reassigned to Alaska for his safety, after an assassination attempt by Russian-inspired elements.
+When Petrov's identity is compromised to Russian intelligence after a failed operation under Henry McCord's supervision and an assassination attempt on Petrov ensues, Petrov is reassigned to Alaska for his safety, after an assassination attempt by Russian-inspired elements.

 In the sixth season, Petrov returns to Washington after Elizabeth McCord has attained the presidency, after she arranges an amnesty for past spies between the United States and Russia.
 Petrov reconciles with and marries Stevie.